platformsh/platformsh-docs/sites/upsun/src/manage-resources/resource-init.md

 Therefore, you don't need to specify a resource initialization strategy.

 {{% note %}}

-You may have deleted containers between the moment you took the backup, and the moment you restore it.
+You may have deleted containers between the moment you took the backup, and the moment you restore it.</br>
+By default, code is restored as part of the backup.
-These containers are restored to your current environment using the `backup` strategy, which grants them the same resources they were using when the backup was taken.
+Therefore, previously deleted containers are restored using the `backup` strategy, which grants them the same resources they were using when the backup was taken.

-If you want to specify a different resource initialization strategy for those previously deleted containers, restore your backup via the CLI.
+If you don't want to restore previously deleted containers, opt out of restoring the code.
+To do so, when you restore your backup, use the `--no-code` flag.
 {{% /note %}}

 {{< /codetabs >}}